FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 #### Response:

-The response lists the user's current role within the organization (i.e. `member`)
+The response lists the user's current role within the organization (i.e. `member`):

 ```json
 {